-WVU exchange programs are managed directly by International Programs in conjunction with over thirty select partner institutions around the world.
-These programs offer WVU students the opportunity to study abroad for a summer, semester or year at a sister institution.
+WVU exchange programs are managed directly by the Office of International Programs in conjunction with over thirty select partner institutions around the world.
+These programs offer WVU students the opportunity to study abroad for a semester or year at a sister institution.
 Students pay regular WVU tuition and fees, and the host school provides full reciprocal services at a campus abroad.
 Room and board are paid either to WVU or the exchange institution, depending on the exchange agreement.
 WVU currently has exchange programs in:

 - Hong Kong